jakub530/Flashcards-back/README.md

 5. PATCH /sets/:id

 Modifies a set and all of the cards within the set.
-It matches cards based on their ID and modifies/deletes/creates cards accordingly.
+It matches cards based on their ID and modifies/deletes/create cards accordingly.

 6. DELETE /sets/:id

-Deletes a set and all of the card belonging to the given set.
+Deletes a set and all of the cards belonging to the given set.

 ### Session
 1. POST /session

-Creates a new session, taking a list of sets as argument.
+Creates a new session, taking a list of sets as an argument.
 It also creates all SessionItems corresponding to the cards in selected sets.

 2. POST /session/evolve/:id